hachyderm/community/community.hachyderm.io/content/en/docs/moderation/reporting/_index.md

 ## How and When to use the GitHub Issue Tracker

 The [Community's GitHub Issues](https://github.com/hachyderm/community/issues), a.k.a.
-Issue Tracker, is for communiticating with the moderation _and_ infrastructure teams, as needed.
+Issue Tracker, is for communicating with the moderation _and_ infrastructure teams, as needed.
 To create an issue:

 1. Go to [github.com/hachyderm/community/issues](https://github.com/hachyderm/community/issues)